wso2/docs-mg/en/docs/how-tos/rate-limiting/distributed-throttling.md

     Project 'petstore' is initialized successfully.
     ```

 2. Add the API definition(s) to `petstore/api_definitions` directory.
 A sample open API definition can be found [here](https://github.com/wso2/product-microgateway/blob/master/samples/petstore_basic.yaml).
-Then provide the API throttling tier using following extension at the API level.
+Then provide the API throttling tier using the following extension at the API level.

     ```yaml tab="Sample"
     x-wso2-throttling-tier : "5PerMin"